ohduran/ohduran.github.io/_collections/_books/2019-06-24-language-in-thought-and-action.md

 ## Reports, Inferences, Judgments

-To exchange information, and build our maps of reality, we rely on the basic symbolic act of /reporting/.
+To exchange information, and build our maps of reality, we rely on the basic symbolic act of *reporting*.
 Reports, if anything, are *verifiable*.

 > Given the proper resources, it can be verified —or, if inaccurate, it can be validated.
 >